 Note 7: Inventories Of Apartments And Buildings For Sale Under Construction And Real Estate For Construction a.
 The Company has two residential projects, one project in Saint Petersburg, which is the largest project of the Group, and the other one is the Western Residence Project in Moscow.
 The Company intends to build approximately 8,500 apartments in several phases.
 The first phase includes 510 apartments and was completed and delivered during 2013 and 2014.
 The second phase, which include 630 apartments, was completed and delivered in 2015.
-In the third phase, consisting of 1,346 apartments was completed and delivered in 2016 and 2017 (340 apartments were delivered in 2017).
+In the third phase, consisting of 1,346 apartments was completed and delivered in 2017).
 The fourth phase of 1,244 residential units was completed in 2017 and the delivery of the apartments commenced in the first quarter of 2018.
 The fifth phase and GT are currently being built.

-During 2018 3 residential units in the Western Residence Project were transferred to the buyers.
+In 2017 2 residential units in the Western Residence Project.